amanchokshi/EMBERS/docs/api.rst

 Kindle
 ======

-:mod:`embers.kindle` contains a set of command-line (cli) tools or executable script to process data in various ways
+:mod:`embers.kindle` contains a set of command-line (cli) tools or executable script to process data in various ways.
+Check out :doc:`Embers by Example <embersbyexample>` for comprehensive real world examples of the following cli-tools.

 .. currentmodule:: embers.kindle